 (5) A “BLT Point” is the metering point for a BLT Resource ID or for a BLT ESI ID.

-(6) ERCOT shall post the registration details of all registered BLTs to the MIS Secure Area.
+(6) ERCOT shall post the registration details of all registered BLTs to the ERCOT website.

 8.1 QSE and Resource Performance Monitoring